 Learn about a sector or role first hand by walking through the working day with an existing member of staff.
 Your university has ties with a range of companies and organisations, with plenty of opportunities for you to gain useful experience through work shadowing.
 Pop down to your university careers service for a chat about options available to you.

 You can also reach out to a local business yourself.
 Research companies of interest and get in touch via email or LinkedIn.
 You’ll be amazed how willing people are to help – it wasn’t so long ago they were looking for their first break and they’ll appreciate your resourcefulness.
-Don't forget to read our top tips on creating a professional LinkedIn profile before you get going.

 4. Take on a part time job